The global sustainability standards in travel and tourism

 Travelers that want to learn more about how to be a responsible traveler can visit the section on the GSTC website For Travelers.

-The difference between Sustainable Tourism, Ecotourism, and Responsible Travel
+Summary of the difference between Sustainable Tourism, Ecotourism, and Responsible Travel

 Ecotourism is a niche segment of tourism in natural areas.

-Sustainable Tourism does not refer to a specific type of tourism, rather it is an aspiration for the impacts of all forms of tourism to be sustainable for generations to come.
+Sustainable Tourismdoes not refer to a specific type of tourism, rather it is an aspiration for the impacts of all forms of tourism to be sustainable for generations to come.

 Responsible Travel is a term referring to the behavior and style of individual travelers.
 The behaviors align with making a positive impact to the destination rather than negative ones.

-The GSTC Criteria serve as the global baseline standards for sustainability in travel and tourism.
+The GSTC Criteria serve as the global standards for sustainability in travel and tourism.
 The Criteria are used for education and awareness-raising.
 They’re used for policy-making, measurement and evaluation reasons and as a basis for certification.

 These standards were built on decades of prior work from industry experts around the globe.
 During the process of development, they were widely consulted in both developed and developing countries.
 They reflect our goal in attaining a global consensus on sustainable tourism.